-Latest update: Minnesota is now under a “Stay Safe MN” executive order.
-While it loosens some restrictions and allows more businesses to open, it also strongly encourages face masks, prohibits gatherings of more than 10 people, allows drive-in gatherings, and indicates that all workers who can work from home must do so.
+Latest update: On June 10, Minnesota will enter phase III of a “Stay Safe MN” order.
+While it loosens some restrictions and allows more businesses to open, it also strongly encourages continued caution, including the use of face masks, and asks that all workers who can work from home continue to do so.
 Bishop Ough is asking all congregations to adhere to the Phased Re-Gathering Plan for Churches and use it to guide them in developing a detailed and phased plan for how you might safely bring people together.

 This plan intentionally aligns with the phased plan released by the Office of Gov. Tim Walz.
 The detailed recommendations are driven by our Three Simple Rules.